18F/fedramp-data/README.md

 This repository has been created for the [Create a Google Script to convert Google Sheet Data into a JSON](https://micropurchase.18f.gov/auctions/21) Micro-purchase.

 ## About this Repository
 The Federal Risk and Authorization Management Program, or [FedRAMP](https://www.fedramp.gov/), is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 This issue seeks a [Google Apps Script](https://developers.google.com/apps-script/) that will convert a Google Sheet into JSON which adheres to the schema file in this repository.
+This script will allow future front-end applications to use the FedRamp data.

 We use a non-public Google Sheet.
 Because we cannot make this sheet fully public, we have made available a CSV which has the same fields as the Google Sheet.
 It's worth noting that this CSV contains only fake data (and no sensitive data).